Catherine of Pomerania, Countess Palatine of Neumarkt

 Catherine of Pomerania (German: Katharina von Pommern; c.
-1390 - 4 March 1426), was a Pomeranian princess, and a Countess Palatine of Neumarkt as the wife of John, Count Palatine of Neumarkt, and the mother of Christopher of Bavaria, king of the Kalmar Union.
+1390 – 4 March 1426), was a Pomeranian princess, and a Countess Palatine of Neumarkt as the wife of John, Count Palatine of Neumarkt, and the mother of Christopher of Bavaria, king of the Kalmar Union.

 Life

 Catherine was the daughter of Wartislaw VII, Duke of Pomerania in Pomerania-Stolp and Maria of Mecklenburg-Schwerin.
 Maria was the daughter of Henry III, Duke of Mecklenburg and Ingeborg of Denmark, eldest daughter of sonless King Valdemar IV of Denmark and older sister of Margaret I of Denmark.
-Henry III's mother was Euphemia of Sweden, the daughter of Erik Magnusson and the sister of Magnus Eriksson.
-Catherine's brother was Eric of Pomerania, future king of Denmark, Sweden, and Norway.
+Henry III's mother was Euphemia of Sweden, the daughter of Duke Erik Magnusson and the sister of King Magnus Eriksson of Sweden and Norway.
+Catherine's brother was Erik of Pomerania, future king of Denmark, Sweden, and Norway.